markh-de/KiVar/README.md

 ##### Purpose

-**Choice identifiers** are used to specify all choices to which the corresponding arguments are to be assigned.
+To specify the list of choice names (identifiers), to which the corresponding arguments are to be assigned, **Choice Identifiers** are used.

 ##### Syntax